 GST (Goods and Services Tax) is a tax on most goods and services sold by businesses.
 While it feels like a tax on businesses, it really isn’t.
 Instead, it’s ultimately paid by people living out their day-to-day lives.

-Businesses act like tax collectors for the government – charging an additional 15% on top of each sale, which they later forward to Inland Revenue.
+Businesses act like tax collectors for the government – charging an additional 10% on top of each sale, which they later forward to the ATO.

-A business’s process of forwarding the GST to the government is called a GST Return.
+A business’s process of forwarding the GST to the government is called a Business Activity Statement (BAS).

 ▶ Which businesses need to register for GST?

-▶ Capturing your GST information – your GST basis
+▶ Capturing your GST information – your GST accounting method

 ▶ Understanding a GST period